alire-project/deepend/README.txt

 Deepend has been ported to the following compilers and platforms.

-   GNAT GPL 2010-2011  (Windows, Linux)
+   GNAT GPL 2010-2012  (Windows, Linux)
    Irvine Ada 2005     (Windows, Linux)
    GNAT AUX FSF 4.6.1  (Android)

-Deepend is intended to be portable to any platform that supports Ada 2005 compilation, and in theory, any Ada 2005 compiler should be able to compile the code since there are no dependencies on vendor specific run-time libraries.
+Deepend is intended to be portable to any platform that supports Ada 2005 or Ada 2012 compilation, and in theory, any Ada 2005 or Ada 2012 compiler should be able to compile the code since there are no dependencies on vendor specific run-time libraries.

 It should also be possible to compile Deepend for any target system, since Deepend does not rely on any OS-specific support.

 4.0 LIMITATIONS
 ==============
-It is erroneous to allocate objects that need finalization eg. (Tasks, or objects of types inherited from types defined in
+For the Ada 2005 version of the packages, it is erroneous to allocate objects of unconstrained types and objects that need finalization eg. (Tasks, protected objects, or objects of types inherited from
-       Ada.Finalization) from this storage pool and then Release the storage associated with those objects before they would have otherwise been finalized.
-(Either through a call to Unchecked_Deallocate_Storage, or through a call to Unchecked_Deallocate_Objecs for a parent pool that has a subpool containing such objects.
-Once Ada 2012 becomes available, this pool should allow allocation of controlled types, although tasks allocations will not be allowed for the foreseeable future.
+       types defined in Ada.Finalization) from this storage pool and then Deallocate the subpool associated with those objects before the objects would have otherwise been finalized.

-Access types for indefinite objects, such as variable length arrays and variable sized record types with discriminants, i,e, fat pointers, cannot be allocated using the generic Allocate or Initialized_Allocate procedures.
-They may be allocated however using Ada's new operator, except this precludes the ability to dynamically specify the subpool object.
-It uses the default subpool object that is associated with the pool.
-In Ada 2012, indefinite objects can be allocated from subpools as well.

-It is currently proposed that Ada 2012 will contain mechanisms to free such objects needing finalization from a storage pool prior to the finalization of the pool, as well as provide syntax to allow fat pointers to be allocated to a subpool.

-Upgrading this package to Ada 2012 may (and likely will) involve making changes to the visible specifications of this package.
-Most of the changes are already in place however, as this subpool was designed to work with the proposal in AI05-0111-3.
-Certain language features such as pre and post aspects, and functions with in out parameters, and default discriminants for tagged types are not available until Ada 2012 becomes available.

-Where possible, pre aspects are specified with GNAT precondition pragmas, and post aspcates are specified with GNAT postcondition pragmas.
-In out parameters for functions are passed as anonymous access parameters.
-Ada 2012 will allow functions to have in out parameters.
+For the Ada 2012 version of the packages, it is only erroneous to allocate task objects, or objects that contain tasks to a subpool.
+Objects of unconstrained types, protected types, and controlled types may be allocated to a subpool, and will be properly deallocated if the containing subpool is deallocated.

+The main differences between the Ada 2005 version and the Ada 2012 version of the Dynamic_Pools package is that the Ada 2012 version takes advantages of the new features of the language, including defaults for discriminated types, functions with in out parameters instead of access parameters, pre/post conditions, and utilization of the new standard subpools storage package, Ada.Storage_Pools.Subpools.

 5.0 DOWNLOADING
 ==============